mymi14s/django-paystack/README.md

 PAYSTACK_WEBHOOK_DOMAIN=13232323.ngrok.io
 ```

-and your webhook url that you would paste at paystack dashboard would be
+and your webhook url that you would paste at paystack dashboard would be like:
 http://g56hju9uj.ngrok.io/paystack/webhook/

 Check out my blog for more django tutorials, codes and snippets https://www.ghorz.com